shengyongniu/rSeqTU/README.md

 M9_Enrich:genome   4641652 9043282  4574532
 ```

-### Generate sum of the mapped read depths at each reference base position "(.NA file)
+### Generate sum of the mapped read depths at each reference base position (.NA file)

 ```R